Why Low-Budget Google Ads Campaigns Fail So Quickly

 - Cost per conversion

-- Search term intent quality
+- Search term quality

-- Impression share on core keywords
+- Impression share

 - Conversion consistency over time